-Here's how you can livestream the Solar Eclipse today in Canada
+Heres how you can livestream the Solar Eclipse today in Canada

 Up there, it will capture real-time video, and high-definition images, and even collect data on the eclipse.

-The live stream of the eclipse will be available for free on YouTube, allowing anyone who can’t reach a site of totality an option to stream online.
+The livestream of the eclipse will be available for free on YouTube, allowing anyone who can’t reach a site of totality an option to stream online.

 “Whether you’re a hardcore space fan or just looking for a unique way to spend the day, this event promises something special for everyone.
 It’s been wonderful to see the community’s involvement and excitement around this project.
 This is the only citizen-led project of its kind outside of NASA,” said Chris Docherty, project and governance lead at Eclipse Plus.

 Learn more about the project here.
-You can catch the live stream embedded above or here starting 2:30pm ET.
+You can catch the livestream embedded above or here starting 2:30pm ET.
 NASA is also offering a live broadcast of the event, which you can find here.

 Image credit: Eclipse Plus